Combining clustering of variables and feature selection using random forests: Introduction

-First, one eliminates redundancy using clustering of variables, based on the R package \citep{Rcoreteam} \c{ClustOfVar} \citep{Chavent12b}.
-This clustering approach, denoted by \b{CoV} hereafter, allows to deal with both numerical and categorical variables.
-The clustering of variables groups together highly correlated variables and provides, for each group (cluster), a synthetic variable which is a numerical variable summarizing the variables within a cluster.
-The main advantage of this step is to eliminate redundancy and to keep together all the variables of a cluster during the rest of the analysis.
+In this article, we propose and evaluate a novel methodology for dimension reduction and variable selection, which combines clustering of variables and feature selection using random forests.
+The clustering of variables method, introduced in \citep{Chavent12b} and denoted by \b{CoV} hereafter, allows to eliminate redundancy of explanatory variables.
+This clustering approach can deal with both numerical and categorical variables (i.e. mixed dataset).
+Note that this method clusters the \emph{variables}, which differs from the (more classical) problem of \emph{individuals} clustering \citep{kaufman2009finding, gordon1999classification}.
+The clustering of variables groups together highly correlated variables and provides for each group (cluster) a synthetic variable which is a numerical variable summarizing the variables within the cluster.
+The main advantage of this approach is to eliminate redundancy and to keep all the variables together in a cluster during the rest of the analysis.
 Moreover it reduces the dimension of the data by replacing the $p$ original variables by $K$ synthetic variables (where $K$ denotes the selected number of clusters).
-Note that this clustering of variables approach does not require to define a priori groups of variables as in group lasso or sparse group lasso approaches \citep[see e.g.][]{yuan2006model}.
-In addition, contrary to principal component analysis (PCA) \citep{jolliffe2002principal}, the reduction of dimension provides $K$ synthetic variables which are only constructed with the variables within a cluster and not using all the $p$ original variables as for the synthetic variables in PCA (the principal components).
-Hence, an original variable takes action in the construction of a unique synthetic variable, which is nicer for interpretation purpose.
+In the proposed methodology the number $K$ of synthetic variables is optimized according to prediction performance of a random forest classifier trained with those synthetic variables.
+Let $K^*$ denote the optimal number of clusters of variables.
+Note that the reduction of dimension provides $K^*$ synthetic variables which only use the original variables within the selected clusters, unlike the principal components in principal component analysis (PCA) \citep{jolliffe2002principal}.
+Hence, in \b{CoV}, an original variable takes action in the construction of a unique synthetic variable, which makes the interpretation easier.
+Once the dimension reduction is done, the most important synthetic variables are then selected using a procedure based on random forests (\b{RF}), introduced in \citet{Genuer10}.
+This variable selection procedure, denoted \b{VSURF} hereafter, is applied to the reduced dataset consisting of the $n$ observations described with the $K^*$ synthetic variables, and leads to provide $m \leq K^*$ relevant synthetic variables.
+Thus the prediction for new observations can be done with a predictor built on these $m$ selected synthetic variables (i.e. a list of clusters of variables).
+Hence, the output of the proposed method is a classifier and a set of selected variables with the additional information of the group structure of those variables.
+This additional information can be of great interest depending of the application, and as far as we know, this type of methodology has not already been introduced in the literature.